Front Matter#

 The documentation below is only one kind of approach to installing Alembic for a project; there are many such approaches.
 The documentation below is provided only for those users who otherwise have no specific project setup chosen.

-To build a virtual environment for a specific project, first we assume that Python virtualenv is installed systemwide.
-Then:
+To build a virtual environment for a specific project, a virtual environment can be created using the Python venv library:

 $ cd /path/to/your/project